 Texture wave is not your traditional kind of perm.
 Perming a hair gives beautiful voluminous curls, but texture wave is everything about the soft beachy waves.
 One can say that a texture wave is a modified perm that gives soft waves.

-The treatment method of texture wave is similar to a traditional perm, but with a different kind of perming tools.
+The treatment method of texture wave is similar to a traditional perm, but with a different kinds of perming tools.
 The chemicals used are gentler and the perming rods used are larger.
 One can expect to get ‘lazy S’ shaped waves.

 Different types of Texture Perms

 Multiple perm styles are achieved by texture perming.
 It ranges from extreme curls to beachy waves.
 Listed below are some perm style that is achieved by texture perming.

 1. Twist/spiral perm